niklasbuschmann/contrast/2truth1lie.md

 ## Your turn

-Enter three statements below and I'll try to guess which one is a lie.
+Enter three statements and I'll try to guess which one is a lie.

 <div class="input-form">
     <label for="statement1">Statement 1:</label>